Resources for Parents

 - Banks usually post the current exchange rates and are the safest places for students to exchange their money.

 - Every time they exchange money they pay a commission.

 - Know the current exchange rate for the country your student plans to visit.

-- They may want to have a little local currency with them upon arrival.
+- They may want to have a little local currency with them upon arrival ($50-100 equivalent).

-The Concordia Study Abroad Office provides students with a high-level of personal attention during the entire study abroad process: pre-departure, abroad, and re-entry.
-We assist students in finding a program that meets their academic and personal needs, guide them through the application process, and help prepare them before departure.
+The Concordia Study Abroad Office provides students with a high level of personal attention during the entire study abroad process: pre-departure, while abroad, and during re-entry.
+We assist students in finding a program that meets their academic and personal needs, guide them through the application process, and help prepare them for departure.
 Students are also encouraged to contact the Study Abroad Office with any questions they encounter while abroad.
-Upon re-entry, we also have resources available for students to learn how to market their experience abroad.
+Upon re-entry, we also have resources available for students to learn how to maximize their experience abroad.

 Passport & Visas

 Every student is responsible for acquiring a passport prior to their study abroad experience.
 Certain programs/countries may also require students to obtain a student visa prior to departure.

 For more information on these issues, visit the U.S. Department of State website.
 Most programs will offer some level of assistance with the visa process as well.

 Didn’t find what you were looking for?Contact the Concordia Study Abroad Office and we'll be more than happy to assist you!